-LTAC hospitals have the ability to focus their resources and energy at a restricted number of specified treatments that have minimal overhead.
+LTAC hospitals have the ability to focus their resources and energy on a restricted number of specified treatments that have minimal overhead.
 They have the capacity to offer exceptionally cost-effective intensive care in comparison to traditional care hospitals.

-The long-term acute care hospitals carry three main benefits:
+Long-term acute care hospitals carry three main benefits:

 - They possess the same accreditation, certification, and licensing standards that traditional hospitals have but still, they provide the personalized or individualized focus of the smaller care facilities.